 Iran offers Strait deal; Trump dissatisfied but prefers non-military path

-DUBAI/WEST PALM BEACH, May 2 - An Iranian proposal so far rejected by U.S. President Donald Trump would open shipping in the Strait of Hormuz and end the U.S. blockade of Iran while leaving talks on Iran's nuclear program for later, a senior Iranian official said on Saturday.
+DUBAI/WEST PALM BEACH - An Iranian proposal so far rejected by US President Donald Trump would open shipping in the Strait of Hormuz and end the US blockade of Iran while leaving talks on Iran's nuclear programme for later, a senior Iranian official said on May 2.

-Trump, who has said repeatedly that Iran can never have a nuclear weapon, said on Friday he was not satisfied with the latest Iranian proposal for talks, while Iran's foreign minister said Tehran was ready for diplomacy if the United States changes its approach.
+Mr Trump, who has said repeatedly that Iran can never have a nuclear weapon, said on May 1 he was not satisfied with the latest Iranian proposal for talks, while Iran's foreign minister said Tehran was ready for diplomacy if the United States changes its approach.

-Trump also said on Friday that "on a human basis," he did not prefer the military course of action against Iran and told leaders in the U.S. Congress that he did not need their permission to extend the war beyond a deadline set by law for that day because the ceasefire had "terminated" hostilities.
+Mr Trump also said on May 1 that "on a human basis," he did not prefer the military course of action against Iran and told leaders in the US Congress that he did not need their permission to extend the war beyond a deadline set by law for that day because the ceasefire had "terminated" hostilities.

 "Do we want to go and just blast the hell out of them and finish them forever?
 Or do we want to try and make a deal?" he told reporters at the White House when asked about his options.

-Later on Friday, during a speech in Florida, Trump said the United States would not end its confrontation with Iran early "and then have the problem arise in three more years."
+Later on May 1, during a speech in Florida, Mr Trump said the United States would not end its confrontation with Iran early "and then have the problem arise in three more years."

-While saying repeatedly he is in no hurry, Trump is under domestic pressure to break Iran's hold on the strait, which has choked off 20% of the world's oil and gas supplies and pushed up U.S. gasoline prices.
-Trump's Republican Party faces the risk of a voter backlash over higher prices when the country votes in midterm congressional elections in November.
+While saying repeatedly he is in no hurry, Mr Trump is under domestic pressure to break Iran's hold on the strait, which has choked off 20 per cent of the world's oil and gas supplies and pushed up US gasoline prices.
+Mr Trump's Republican Party faces the risk of a voter backlash over higher prices when the country votes in midterm congressional elections in November.

-Trump spent Saturday in Florida - at his Mar-a-Lago resort and the Trump National Golf Club in nearby Jupiter.
+Mr Trump spent May 2 in Florida - at his Mar-a-Lago resort and the Trump National Golf Club in nearby Jupiter.
 In the evening he was due to visit another of his golf resorts, Trump National Doral outside Miami, which is hosting the PGA Cadillac Championship.

 The United States and Israel suspended their bombing campaign against Iran four weeks ago, but appear no closer to a deal to end a war that has caused the biggest disruption ever to global energy supplies, roiled global markets and raised worries about the possibility of a wider global economic downturn.